isabella232/kendo-react-animation/docs/expand/index.md

 ### Set Expand Duration

-The Expand component enables you to control the duration of the expand (showing) effect.
+The Expand enables you to control the duration of the expand (showing) effect.
 To configure the expand duration, define the [`expandDuration`]({% slug api_expand_kendouiforreact %}#expandduration-numberdefault-300) property.

 ```html
   <style>